Americans in Paris: Funny, Real Tips from an American Expat

 Skip the Line Eiffel Tower

-The last thing you want to do in Paris is spend your time waiting in line.
+The last thing you want to do in Paris is arrive at one of your favorite attractions only to discover that the tickets or time slots you wanted are sold out.

 6- A Room for One